tezc/redis/hashtemplates.md

 ## Encodings

-Two new object encodings (`src/object.h`).
-Like the existing `listpack`/`hashtable` encodings, the internal layout behind `o->ptr` is reached only through the hash type accessors, not touched directly by the rest of the code:
+Two new object encodings, added alongside the existing `listpack` / `hashtable`:

 | Encoding | id | `o->ptr` layout | Used when |
 |---|---|---|---|